igorkry/tnt4j-streams/tnt4j-streams-core/samples/angular-js-tracing/readme.md

 * NodeJS
 * Bower

-If you dont have these, you can simply fallow instructions on (https://docs.angularjs.org/tutorial#get-started)
+If you don't have these, you can simply fallow instructions on (https://docs.angularjs.org/tutorial#get-started)

 ## Step 1